 Investors that do decide to enter this emerging market, ask a common question on social media such as Reddit, “When is a good time for me to buy in the market?”
 Or, the opposite question will be asked, “When is a good time for me to sell out of the market?”
 To aid the new investor in making an informed decision and answer these questions, we created a novel cryptocurrency tool, Cryptovisor, that recommends for an investor if he should buy, sell, or hold their investment.
 This tool is built with a combination of financial technical indicators to label historical cryptocurrency data for optimum time to buy, sell, or hold the asset.
 Labeling the dataset is a trial and error procedure of adjusting the indicators and algorithm so the trading strategy results are as good or better than a buy and hold trading strategy.
 With this trading strategy labeled dataset, a stochastic gradient boost classifier was trained on the labeled data and used to predict current or past recommendations.
 The baseline classifier was then iterated to reduce the required features and not sacrificing accuracy.
 The result of this exercise reduced the required features from 18 to two with an accuracy improvement of 0.6% and standard deviation of 0.54%.

 The advisor tool trained with trading signals identified by an algorithm against a bear market, bull market, and both markets with results as good or better than a buy and hold strategy.
 Extending this tool with multiple models for various cryptocurrencies will allow an investor to surface new opportunities that they might otherwise ignore or miss.
-This extension is left as a future exercise.
+Investors utilizing this tool will have additional data to incorporate in making investment decisions in cryptocurrency market.
 The rest of the paper is structured as follows.
 Section 2 provides background of cryptocurrency.
 Section 3 provides details about the cryptocurrency market and provides a visualization of the market structure for Bitcoin.
 Section 4 provides background of sentiment analysis.
 Section 5 describes our Cryptovisor tool.
 Section 6 details the data used in the research.
 Section 7 provides the results of our research.
 Section 8 analyzes the results.
 Section 9 discusses the ethics.
 We draw the relevant conclusions in Section 10 and discuss future work in Section 11.

 2 Cryptocurrency